Sponsored content

 Whether you’re seeking history, culture, nature, or adventure, Estonia has something for everyone – no matter the season.
 From kicksledding down wintery forest paths to tasting eclectic cuisine in Tallinn, there are endless reasons to add this hidden gem to your travel wishlist.

-Estonia is just three hours away from the UK with direct flights from Ryanair, Wizz Air, and Air Baltic from London to Tallinn.
-What’s more, in November 2025, Jet2 are introducing flights from various UK regional airports to Tallinn for the city’s iconic Christmas markets.
+Estonia is just three hours away from the UK, with direct flights from Ryanair, Wizz Air, and Air Baltic from London to Tallinn.
+What’s more, in November, Jet2 operate flights from various UK regional airports to Tallinn for the city’s iconic Christmas market.

 For more information, head over to Visit Estonia’s website, where you’ll find everything you need to start planning your trip – from tips on must-see attractions to advice on weather and safety.